dice-group/CostBased-FedEval/README.md

 Our complete evaluation results can be found [here](https://github.com/dice-group/CostBased-FedEval/blob/master/results/CostBased-FedEval-Results%20(1)%20(1).xlsx)

 ### Canonical Citations
+There is no predecessor paper of this resource, as such there is not direct canonical citations associated with the resource.
+However, the resource presented an evaluation of the following contributions.

 M. Saleem, A. Potocki, T. Soru, O. Hartig, and A.-C. Ngonga Ngomo.
 Costfed:Cost-based query optimization for sparql endpoint federation.
 06 2018.